cantcs/HKG_Gen5W_ReverseEngineer/README.md

 ## How Firmware Updates Works

-Firmware updates are basically TAR archives that can be downloaded and saved in a USB drive.
+Firmware updates are basically a bunch of TAR archives (let's call them **Top-Level TAR files**) plus some auxiliary files (integrity-checks and metadata) - they should all be saved into a USB drive and through the UI it's possible to start the update process.

-These tar archives contain some "core" files that are directly flashed as Android partitions:
-- `boot` partition (contains Android kernel/OS/drivers), `system` partition (filesystem/apps), `recovery` partition (code to install new firmware updates from USB drive), `lk` (bootloader / little kernel), modem firmware, micom, etc.
+Those top-level-tars are all hashed using SHA-224, and this list of filenames+hashes is saved in `NEW_TarList.txt_encrypted` (despite the name this is just a plaintext file encoded with a lame XOR cryptography where all bytes XORed with byte `0x11`).
+This list of files is also signed using RSA into a file `NEW_TarList.txt_encrypted.rsa` (only Hyundai has the private key, so we can't fake that signature).

+The most important TAR file (the one that contains images for all Android partitions) is named like `system_package_HMC.xxx.xxxx.Vxxx.xxx.xxxxxx.xxxxxx.tar`:
+- It has a subfolder `enc_system` with all encrypted images: `enc_boot.img`, `enc_system.ext4`, `enc_recovery.img`, `enc_lk.rom`, etc.
-- **Those partitions are all encrypted using AES-128-CBC**.
+- **Those images are all encrypted using AES-128-CBC**.
-- Example: `/enc_system/enc_boot.img` is decrypted into `boot.img` that is flashed into `/boot` partition
 - The secret key is **NOT** the same for all car models
-- This key can be found in `/system/etc/image.dat` (it's the first 32 chars), after you get access to your HU
+- After you get access to your HU you can find this key as the first 32 chars of `/system/etc/image.dat`

-These tar archives also contain navigation app and maps stored in other tar files (`navi_backup.tar*` and `sw_backup.tar`):
+- After images are decrypted they are directly flashed to the respective partitions:
+  - `enc_boot.img` is decrypted into `boot.img` and flashed into `boot` partition (contains Android kernel/OS/drivers)
+  - `enc_system.ext4` is decrypted into `system.ext4` and flashed into `system` partition (filesystem/apps)
+  - `enc_recovery.img` is decrypted into `recovery.img` and flashed into `recovery` partition (code to install new firmware updates from USB drive)
+  - `enc_lk.rom` is decrypted into `lk.rom` (little kernel) and flashed into the eMMC boot area (U-Boot bootloader)
+- This TAR also contains unencrypted files like for modem firmware, micom firmware, gps firmware, and voice recognition software. <!-- Most of these are not encrypted, and they usually have invidividual routines for being copied. -->
+- This TAR also contains it's own protection against malicious tampering: `update.info` has a list of all files and the respective hashes, and `update_info` is the associated RSA-signature.
+  So hashlists and signed-hashlists exist both for top-level tar files (as `NEW_TarList.txt_encrypted.rsa`) and also for contents of this specific tar (as `update_info`).

+Another important top-level file is `sw_backup.tar` which contains the navigation software:
-- These files are basically just extracted on top of `/navi` partition (it's a partition only for navigation software)
+- This file is simply extracted on top of `/navi` partition (it's a partition only for navigation software)
 - Some files in the tar are just unencrypted
 - Executable files (or libs) are encrypted using AES-128-CBC
 - The secret key is the SAME for EVERY Hyundai/Kia/Genesis car model (spoiler: it was [leaked](https://github.com/Helloyunho/gen5w-utils/blob/main/decrypt_navi.py))

-On top of AES encryption there's also RSA-signatures:
-- All files are hashed using SHA-224
-- A digest of all hashes is encrypted using a lame XOR cryptography
-- This digest is signed using RSA (only Hyundai has the private key, so we can't fake that signature)
-- Updater programs will check if the RSA signature is authentic (using the corresponding public key, baked into the filesystem)
-- Updater programs also checks (well, mostly) if the hashes in the signed digest are still matching the hashes of the actual files
+- PS: Maps can be found under `navi_backup.tar*` and are also extracted to `/navi`

 The update process starts in the UI - we enter Settings menu and click Update button:
-- Settings app communicates with `uagentd` (Update Agent Daemon), which will check USB drive, check RSA signature (both check if it's authentic and also check if the current hashes match what was signed)
-- If everything looks good it will reboot into `recovery` mode.
+- Settings app (I think it's `DMClient`) communicates with `uagentd` (Update Agent Daemon), to validate the firmware package in the USB drive, and if everything looks good it will reboot into `recovery` mode (running `init` program from `recovery` partition), which is where the important things happen

-The second part of the update process happens in recovery mode (`/sbin/recovery` from `recovery` partition):
-- It will check RSA signature again (both check if it's authentic and also check if the current hashes match what was signed)
-- It will decrypt the partitions and flash them one by one
-- It will extract navigation tars (including `sw_backup.tar`) and decrypt the encrypted parts
+- recovery program should validate the firmware package again, decrypt the partition images, flash them one by one, extract navigation software (decrypting the encrypted parts), navigation maps, copy modem/micom/gps files, etc.

+In a well-designed software they were supposed to be validating different things:
+- They should check if all files and respective hashes are still matching what was saved into a digest (list of hashes)
+- They should check if the RSA signature is authentic (if it was created with the private key associated to the public key, baked into the filesystem)
+- They should check if the RSA signature was applied over the same digest (list of hashes) that match the files

 ## Main Exploit: How it Works

-The major security flaw was discovered by [Helloyunho](https://github.com/Helloyunho/gen5w-utils) by disassembling `uagentd`/`recovery` and analyzing recovery logs:
+The major security flaw was discovered by [Helloyunho](https://github.com/Helloyunho/gen5w-utils) by disassembling `uagentd`/`DMClient`/`recovery` and analyzing recovery logs:
-- `uagentd` was NOT checking the `sw_backup.tar` hash, so that file can be tampered and doesn't need to match the hash that RSA-signed (currently this was fixed but there's still a hack to bypass that)
-- `recovery` does NOT check `sw_backup.tar` hash either (still doesn't!)
-- Encrypted files in `sw_backup.tar` are decrypted with a secret key that could be retrieved from the binaries - and now it has been [leaked](https://github.com/Helloyunho/gen5w-utils/blob/main/decrypt_navi.py)
+- Encrypted files in `sw_backup.tar` are decrypted with a secret key that could be retrieved from the binaries - and now it has been [leaked](https://github.com/Helloyunho/gen5w-utils/blob/main/decrypt_navi.py).
+- With that key it's possible to patch navigation software to run arbitrary code.
+- `DMClient`/`uagentd` were NOT checking if the RSA signature (`NEW_TarList.txt_encrypted.rsa`) was matching the signed digest (or maybe not using that signature at all?).
+So it was possible to tamper files (like `sw_backup.tar`) as long as we updated the new hash in `NEW_TarList.txt_encrypted`.
+Currently this was fixed (`getNaviValidationResult`) but there's still a hack to bypass that.
+- `recovery` was NOT checking the `NEW_TarList.txt_encrypted.rsa` RSA signature either (still doesn't!).
+  (but I think it checks the other RSA signature `update_info` internally used in `system_package_HMC.xxx.xxxx.Vxxx.xxx.xxxxxx.xxxxxx.tar`)

 Then being able to decrypt/encrypt navigator libraries she created the main exploit, based on method hooking:
 - There is a [hook](https://github.com/Helloyunho/gen5w-utils/blob/main/hook.c) method that will look for a [shell script](https://github.com/Helloyunho/gen5w-utils/blob/main/run.sh) in your USB drive and will [invoke](https://github.com/Helloyunho/gen5w-utils/blob/main/hook.c#L255) it - allows you to run arbitrary code in the Android HU